 - 1. Flip the seat all the way forward. - Remove the hex screw securing the black negative battery lead (a) to the negative battery post (marked NEG).
 Move the cable away from the negative battery post.
-See Figure 4-6. - Remove the hex screw securing the red positive battery lead (b) securing the the red positive battery lead to the positive battery post (marked POS).
+See Figure 4-6. - Remove the hex screw securing the red positive battery lead (b) to the positive battery post (marked POS).
 Move the cable away from the positive battery post.
 See Figure 4-6.

-- 4. Locate and hold the carriage bolt (a) at the front of the battery bracket (c) to prevent it from falling.
+- Locate and hold the carriage bolt (a) at the front of the battery bracket (c) to prevent it from falling.
 See Figure 4-7. - Remove the hex lock nut (b) securing the battery bracket (c) in place.
 Save the carriage bolt and hex lock nut for later reinstallation.
+See Figure 4-7. - Lift the battery bracket (c) off of the tab at the left side of the battery compartment and save for later reinstallation.
 See Figure 4-7.

-Lift the battery bracket (c) off from the tab at the left side of the battery compartment and save for later reinstallation.
-See Figure 4-7